BrianCREST/hello-brain/documentation.md

 Get the value of a WebDNA preference field

 ###Input
-- **key** or **direct param** - the preference key to lookup (case sensitive)
+- **key** or **direct param** - the preference key to lookup
 - *default* - optional value if the preference is not found, assumes blank

 ###Output
 - value of the specified key

 ###Discussion
 These are the values set in WebDNA's preferences template.
 Some that may be useful include:

 AutoCommit - "T" if databases are set to automatically write to disk after each change DateFormat - default format returned by the [date] tag